cyberark/terraform-provider-conjur/README.md

 ```
 conjur policy load -b root -f authn-iam-host.yml
 ```
-#### Sample Policy of IAM for Conjur Cloud
+#### Sample Policy of IAM for Secrets Manager, SaaS

-Create a policy file that defines the IAM authenticator and a workload (host) group whose members can use this IAM authenticator to authenticate to Conjur Cloud
+Create a policy file that defines the IAM authenticator and a workload (host) group whose members can use this IAM authenticator to authenticate to Secrets Manager, SaaS:
 ```
 - !policy
   id: prod